KauzClay/docs-tap/cartographer-conventions/troubleshooting.hbs.md

-When there are no `convention servers` ([ClusterPodConvention](reference/cluster-pod-convention.hbs.md)) deployed in the cluster or none of the existing convention servers applied any conventions, the `PodIntent` is not being mutated.
+When there are no `convention servers` ([ClusterPodConvention](reference/cluster-pod-convention.hbs.md)) deployed in the cluster or none of the existing convention servers applied any conventions, the `PodIntent` is not mutating.

 ### Solution